WANT TO SAVE THIS RECIPE?

 Brush the tops of the buns with the egg wash and place the topping on each of the rolls.
 If the peanut topping is too firm, let it sit out for 10 minutes to soften up.

 Alas, after 2 hours or so, it's finally time to bake!
 Rotate the pans halfway while baking to ensure an even golden color.
-You can just smell the peanut aroma permeating through the kitchen!
+The smell of the peanut aroma permeating through the kitchen is simply intoxicating!

-This bread is best served fresh; as the days pass the bread does tend to get dry.
 I have to say, I was very pleased with the outcome of this recipe.
-It tasted almost exactly like the soboro bread sold in the bakeries with the added bonus that I now have 12 rolls all to myself!
+It tasted almost exactly like the soboro bread sold in the bakeries, with the bonus that I now have 12 rolls all to myself!

 Hi.
 I really want to give this a try.
 But I don't have a powdered milk at hand.
 Can I omit this powder milk in this recipe?